Who Is the Crazy One?

 - Misunderstandings or lack of information – sometimes a person holds a certain set of beliefs that cause them to view the world through a colored lens.
 They don’t see things clearly, so they don’t react in the most objective and level manner.

 - Lack of education – not everyone has had the opportunity to go through school and learn, and even those who have may not have learned all they need to know to deal with the events of the world most effectively.

 - Past history or familial origins – many people carry baggage from their upbringing or childhood experiences.
 They carry over difficulties or beliefs that no longer serve them well, but that they don’t know how to discard.

 - Underdeveloped communication skills – many people speak well in their heads, but don’t do a great job of speaking to others and communicating their true thoughts and feelings.
 They hide things, or try to shade them, and in doing so, can appear in a negative and even mistrusting manner.

 - Fear – the great motivator for most all negative behavior in anyone is a basis of fear; fear of losing something, fear of embarrassment, fear of death and many, many others.
 When a person is fearful, they can’t possibly think and act in a rational way.
 The fear drives the behavior.

-These are just a few of the drivers behind behavior you might interpret as negative or “crazy”.
+These are just a few of the drivers behind behavior you might interpret as negative or “crazy.”
 All human beings experience one of these at one point or another, and all act in less than optimal ways.
-To avoid your own upset, and emotional reactions, take a step back the next time you meet someone whom you consider to be crazy and see if you might be able to unpack what’s underneath the appearance of craziness.
+To avoid your own upset and emotional reactions, take a step back the next time you meet someone whom you consider to be crazy and see if you might be able to unpack what’s underneath the surface.
 This is the true definition of compassion and care – and as an added bonus, it allows you to move from a negative and reactionary state to a more interested, objective one.